-- Unable to probe participants in the moment on their responses or observed behavior
+- Unable to probe participants in the moment on their responses or observed behaviour

 - Lacks moderation; therefore the stimulus presented must be functional for use without assistance from a moderator

-Choosing the right method to inform design decisions
+Choosing the right research method to inform design decisions

 You can use quantitative research methods such as A/B testing for validating or choosing a design based on user satisfaction scores, perceived usability measures, and/or task performance.
 You will find the insight will be more superficial, but the data is statistically valid and can be generalised to the entire user population.